-If your child has already been diagnosed with diabetes, it’s important to ask their pediatric dentist about how it’ll affect their oral health.
+If your child has already been diagnosed with diabetes, it’s important to ask our pediatric dentists about how it’ll affect their oral health.

 Diabetes & Your Child’s Dental Health

-Dry mouth not only increases your child’s risk of cavities, but aggravates the side effects of diabetes.
+Dry mouth not only increases your child’s risk of cavities but aggravates the side effects of diabetes.
 If your child is prone to dry mouth, tuck a water bottle in their backpack that they can use at school.
-Your child’s dentist will also be able to remove plaque from teeth during their dental cleaning.
+Our dentists will also be able to remove plaque from teeth during their dental cleaning.

 Does your child complain of bleeding or sore gums?
-Studies have shown a link between poor blood sugar control and an increased risk of.
+Studies have shown a link between poor blood sugar control and an increased risk of gum disease.
 Gum disease is an infection caused by untreated plaque buildup.
 Diabetes can increase your risk for gum disease by flooding the mouth with enough glucose to help the bacteria found in plaque thrive.

 How can I help protect my child’s oral health?

-Your child’s oral health is connected to their overall health.
+is connected to their overall health.
 This means that the sooner your child can control blood sugar levels, the sooner their oral health will improve.
-Once your child sees their primary care physician, your next call should be to their dentist.
+Once your child sees their primary care physician, your next call should be to one of our dentists.

 A teeth cleaning every 6 months will remove plaque and tartar buildup, reducing their risk for gum disease.
-A will also give your child’s dentist the opportunity to catch small oral health issues before they worsen.
-For example, your child’s dentist can start gingivitis treatment at the first sign of gum disease.
-Their dentist may also recommend a fluoride treatment to strengthen tooth enamel.
+A dental cleaning will also give your child’s dentist the opportunity to catch small oral health issues before they worsen.